-Formal logic can help us achieve clarity and relevant arguments, but there are other requirements for a good argument.
-Most philosophers seem to get caught up discussing “fallacies” (errors in reasoning) rather than “good reasoning.”
+Formal logic can help us achieve clarity and help us make sure our arguments are relevant in various ways, but there are other requirements for a good argument.
+Most philosophers seem to get caught up discussing fallacies (errors in reasoning) rather than good reasoning.
 I will discuss the following four requirements for writing good arguments and the corresponding fallacies for failing to achieve the requirements:

 - Supporting Evidence